A billionaire and a ghost trading floor - the tale of Nepal's paralysis

 Wedged between two of the world's largest markets, India and China, and home to its most spectacular mountains, Nepal should be a manufacturing, tourism and trading success.

 Chaudhary is testament to the possibilities.
-Having started out selling noodles to India, then all over Asia, his family-owned conglomerate includes a bank, a telecommunications business and dozens of resorts, including two in the Maldives in partnership with India's Taj Group (IHTL.NS).
+Having started out selling noodles to India, then all over Asia, his family-owned conglomerate includes a bank, a telecommunications business and dozens of resorts, including two in the Maldives in partnership with India's Taj Group.

 But Nepal is one of Asia's most unstable countries, despite seven years of peace since the end of a Maoist war that helped topple a centuries-old monarchy.
 It has had five governments since 2008 elections and politicians have not been able to agree on a constitution that will lay out the contours of the state.